eyedeekay/youtube-dl-wrapper-experiments/README.md

 # yget

-A wrapper around youtube-dl for the particular.
+A fake supervisor for easier management of long youtube-dl downloads.

 ## description